-According to the letter dated October 16 2022, filed by Perpetual Ndegwa & Company Advocates on behalf of Ann Wangui Mwangi and Perpetual Wanjiku Ndegwa, "the premise breached their client’s privacy and highlighted that their clients were concerned by the commercial use of their work for advertisement and aggrieved by invasion of privacy, violation of right of publicity and defamation.”
+According to a letter dated October 16, 2022, filed by Perpetual Ndegwa & Company Advocates on behalf of Ann Wangui Mwangi and Perpetual Wanjiku Ndegwa, the establishment breached their clients’ privacy.

-“Furthermore, we have had a disclaimer at the entrance of our establishment warning our customers on the same, and in this case, I would assume they blatantly ignored the directives,” he adds.
+“Furthermore, we have had a disclaimer at the entrance of our establishment warning our customers on the same, and in this case, I would assume they blatantly ignored the directives,” he added.

 Opinion was divided with other establishments posting their disclaimers on photography in their premises on social sites.

 “Disclaimers can, and do only work where product users (in this case revellers) are aware of them and accept them.
-If the club's management can demonstrate that the customer was aware of the disclaimer, then they can put up a successful defence.
-If the reveller, on the other hand, shows that they were not brought to his attention, he definitely will succeed in an action against the club,” says Lincoln Onyango, Advocate of the High Court of Kenya.
+If the club’s management can demonstrate that the customer was aware of the disclaimer, then they can put up a successful defence.
+If the reveller, on the other hand, shows that they were not brought to his attention, he definitely will succeed in an action against the club,” said Lincoln Onyango, a lawyer.

 With the rise of social media and the constant need for capturing and sharing moments, it is not uncommon to find photographers roaming nightclubs, capturing candid shots of partygoers and documenting the same on their social media platforms.

-“Unlike back in the day, partygoers now want to have visual nourishment of the club’s ambience, the attending crowds, the fashion trends and what you have to offer.
-Most people will follow trends and a lot more like to see their pictures up on social media,” said business owner Ali Oumarou from Kulture Lounge, in an earlier interview.
+“Unlike back in the day, partygoers now want to have visual nourishment of the club’s ambience, the attending crowds, the fashion trends and what you have to offer,” said business owner Ali Oumarou from Kulture Lounge, in an earlier interview.

 While nightclub photography can be seen as a way to document the vibrant nightlife and create memories, it often crosses boundaries when it invades individuals’ privacy.